dherault/serverless-offline/README.md

 WebSocket port to listen on.<br />
 Default: 3001

+The `websocketPort` may also be set to the same as `port` so that a single port can be used for mulitple protocols.

+In the event the ports are the same:

+- The [Connections API Server](#websocket-connections-api) will be hosted on `lambdaPort`

+### CLI Options in `serverless.yml`

 Any of the CLI options can be added to your `serverless.yml`.
 For example:

 ```yml